Skip to content

 Beat the Winter Blues

-Beat The Winter Blues - Mind Plus Health, Nelson, NZ
+Beat the Winter Blues - Mind Plus Health, Nelson, NZ

 It’s that time of year again, temperatures fall through the floor, we start to feel like we leave for work in the dark, then head home in the dark at the end of the day.
 It is also the time that many people start to feel tired, flat, worn out, grumpy, or generally miserable.
 This is commonly called Winter Blues, but not to be beaten to the punch by the general public, the medical researchers have come up with this nifty acronym: SAD, or Seasonal Affective Disorder.
 So, if the scientists have given the winter blues a very suitable acronym, surely they have found a solution for all the SAD winter people?